-Clean compressor exterior of road dirt and grease using a good cleaning solvent.
-Before compressor is completely disassembled the following items should be marked to show their relationship when the compressor is assembled:

-The cylinder block in relation to crankcase, end covers' relation to crankcase, position of crankshaft in relation to crankcase, the cylinder head's relation to the block.
+Remove road dirt and grease from the exterior of the compressor with a cleaning solvent.
+Before the compressor is disassembled, the following items should be marked to show their relationship when the compressor is assembled.
+Mark both the front and rear end cover in relation to the crankcase.
+Mark the drive end of the crankshaft in relation to the front end cover and the crankcase.
+Mark the cylinder head in relation to the block and block to crankcase.
+Mark the base plate or base adapter in relation to the crankcase.